programmfabrik/easydb-documentation/content/sysadmin/betrieb/tuning/_index.en.md

 ## seccomp

 On some systems (for example seen on Debian 9 with docker-ce 18.09.1), docker uses the Linux kernel option "seccomp" and thus will increase the time easydb needs to answer.
-If you have performance problems, it may be be worth a try to turn it off.
+If you have performance problems, it may be worth a try to turn it off.
 Recreate your containers with an additional option:

 ~~~
 --security-opt seccomp=unconfined
 ~~~

-So for example for the container `easydb-server` (from the installation instructions), this would be:
+So for example for the container `easydb-server` (from the [installation instructions](../../installation/#mount)), this would be:

 ```bash
 docker run -d -ti \